haihala/Critberg-server/comms.md

 Nothing is also guaranteed to work, so when encountering issues while writing a client, chances are that the server is broken.

+Anything not surrounded with double asterisks is literal.
+Everything surrounded by asterisks is supposed to not be

 ## In

 ### Generic